 Put a few drops on a cotton pad and buff the marks out.
 Then finish off with a DIY glass cleaner — made of vinegar and water — to clean the rest of the mirror.

-14. Have A Storage Bin For Your Kid's Toys
+14. Have a Storage Bin for Your Kid's Toys

 This would also be a good time to teach them the discipline of putting things back in their place as opposed to leaving their stuffed animals all over the floor.

-15. Make A Rug Deodorizer
+15. Make a Rug Deodorizer